yongpeishi/ticket-viewer/README.md

 ## Frontend

 The frontend provides browser UI to view Zendesk tickets.
-The tickets information is served by a backend API.
+The tickets information is served by the backend API.
 The application is written in ClojureScript, using Figwheel and Reagent.

 ### Running